 Such is the vitality of the spoken word that it remains the medium of choice for anyone seeking to move, motivate or influence—something quite beyond the means of email, text or web logs.

-Yes, an email might ensure your attendance at the Brighton conference, but it’s the keynote speech that seizes your attention.
-It’s that unique combination of spoken word, speaker and moment that provides for your active engagement.
+Yes, an email might ensure your attendance at the Brighton conference.
+But it’s the keynote speech that seizes your attention.
+Because, it’s that unique combination of spoken word, speaker and moment that provides for your active engagement.

 So is the role and status of the spoken word, the speech, briefing and presentation out of the reach of alternative media?

-No. Their position will forever be subject to erosion from new communication developments.
+No. because their position will forever be subject to erosion from new communication developments.
 But erosion does not have to equate to degradation.

 Yes, the PowerPoint slide presentation can induce more anxiety in an audience than in a presenter.
 But equally the skilled presenter now has the tools with which to engage us and build audience interaction—when done properly!
 That’s PowerPoint presentation skill.